 These days technology is everywhere, and kids love to have that technology at their fingertips.
 In our house, we like to limit the amount of “screen time” our son gets.
 But when he’s allowed, he enjoys playing games on his tablet or watching other kids playing games on Youtube.
 For Christmas, we got him a tablet that will enable us to limit his usage.
 It also comes with protection from Amazon which means if he ends up breaking the tablet within 2-years, Amazon will send him a new one for free.

-If you are thinking about buying a tablet for the kids, I would recommend taking a look at the Fire HD 8 Kids Edition Tablet from Amazon for $99.99.
+If you are thinking about buying a tablet for the kids, I would recommend taking a look at the Fire HD 8 Kids Edition Tablet from Amazon.